Completed Empower Ukraine

 The Project in Brief

 Access to improved living conditions and inclusive humanitarian assistance are basic rights for all people.
-The “Empower Ukraine” project works towards the better inclusion of at-risk Internally displaced persons (IDPs), returnees, veterans, older people, single-headed households, adults and children in institutions, and members of host communities with and without disabilities in specifically six oblasts (regions) in Ukraine.
-We will be working on the sectors of Food Security and Livelihoods, Protection, Shelter and Health (including mental health).
+The “Empower Ukraine” project worked towards the better inclusion of at-risk Internally displaced persons (IDPs), returnees, veterans, older people, single-headed households, adults and children in institutions, and members of host communities with and without disabilities in specifically six oblasts (regions) in Ukraine.
+We worked on the sectors of Food Security and Livelihoods, Protection, Shelter and Health (including mental health).

 Project Partners

-Our partners on this project are our EDF members in Ukraine:
+Our partners on this project, our EDF members in Ukraine:

 - The provision of cash and voucher transfers for food, non-food items and shelter.